In Miwāfu, those who cannot use magic are called barichirōma. Translated into Lorban, it means "cursed to be forever

-She looked through the shutters of the stable where the morning light was getting bright, “Papa is going to kill me if he catches me wearing this.”
+She looked through the shutters of the stable where the morning light was bright, “Papa is going to kill me if he catches me wearing this.”
 She toyed with the charred end of her sleeve.

 “He's going to kill you when you aren't in your bed.
 I distinctly remember hearing him tell you at dinner not to work on this before your trip.”

 “Bad enough you are ignoring his commands, but this trip is the law.
-You can’t go against the Silver King, not with your father being the one hunting you down.
-And then, it won’t be just you regretting it.”
+You can't go against the Silver King's edict.
+Your father would be the one hunting you down and he won't grant you mercy just because you share blood.”

 Kanéko gave him a tired grin.
 “Then why do you encourage me?
 You caught me hours ago and didn't force me out.”

-Jinmel’s shoulders slumped.
+Jinmel's shoulders slumped.
 “Because I know how important it is to you.
-And I want to see it working just as badly as you, though maybe for slightly different reasons.”
+And I want to see it working just as badly as you, though maybe for different reasons.”

 Neither said anything for a long moment.
 Kanéko toed the ground as she fought the urge to keep working.
-She couldn’t leave the water screw unfinished, not with her father glowering every time he saw it.
-She wasn’t sure if it would still be standing when she came back a month later.
-She knew the reasons for the trip but it didn’t make it easier to leave her project behind.
+She couldn't leave the water screw unfinished, not with her father complaining about the mess every time he walked near the stable.
+She wasn't sure if it would still be standing when she came back a month later.
+She knew the reasons for the trip, but it didn't make it easier to abandon her project.

-Reflexively, she glanced at the crumpled academy letter nailed to the post.
+Reflexively, she glanced at the crumbled academy letter she'd received three years ago.
 She had rescued it from the trash and nailed it to a post to remind her why she had to finish.
 She remembered the look in his eyes when he got to those fateful words.